 - Chop it into pieces

-- Take a pan and add 2 tablespoon olive oil
+- Take a pan and add 2 tablespoons of olive oil

-- One chopped onion or green onion, garlic 3 to 4 cloves, salt, and pepper
+- One chopped onion or green onion, garlic 3 to 4 cloves, of salt, and pepper

 - Stir the above for 3 to 5 mins then add shiitake mushrooms

 - Cook until it gets juicy (5 mins-7 mins)